Wyatt Hrudka - From Bikes to Websites - Web by Wyatt

 I’ve sat across the table from plenty of agencies and pixel pushers who use fancy terminology to justify big invoices without delivering real results.
 I know what it looks and feels like, and that experience is a big part of why I started Web by Wyatt.

-After 15 years of building Wyatt Bicycles, I made the call to step away and put everything into Web by Wyatt.
+After 15 years of building Wyatt Bicycles, I made the call to step away.
 It was bittersweet.
 I poured a lot into that business and I’ll miss the amazing customers and the craft of manufacturing great bikes.
-What I won’t miss is the volatility of the bike industry and the weight of running every side of a manufacturing business.
-Web by Wyatt was where I wanted to spend the next chapter.
+What I won’t miss is the ups and downs of the bike industry and the weight of running every side of a manufacturing business on my own.

-Web by Wyatt is now my full-time focus, working with local service businesses, contractors, trades, manufacturers and e-commerce brands across Wisconsin and the La Crosse area.
-Honestly, it’s the work I’ve been most drawn to for years.
+Web by Wyatt is now my full-time focus, working with local service businesses, contractors, trades, manufacturers, and e-commerce brands throughout the US.

 What I actually believe about websites